14K or 18K Gold - Which Option Suits You?

 On the other hand, 18k gold, while beautiful, is softer due to its higher gold content and can be more prone to scratches and other signs of wear.
 It’s still durable enough for most types of jewelry proper maintinence make your jewelry look brand new.

-2. Price: Which Is More Affordable?
+2. Price: Which is More Affordable?

 One of the biggest differences between 14k and 18k gold is the price.
 Since 14k gold contains less pure gold than 18k gold, it is significantly more affordable.
 This makes 14k gold a great option for those who want the look and feel of gold without breaking the bank.